mints-components/button/README.md

-# Template Component
+# Button

-> Template for Mints Component
+> Button for Mints Component